 Sometimes life is truly overwhelming.
 In fact, it’s healthy if you can completely block out the stressors in your life every once in a while.

-…but as a pirate ninja, you have to be able to learn to tune back into your motivators.
+…but you have to be able to learn to tune back into your motivators.
 Motivation is a positive stress.
 (Yes, there is a difference between negative and positive stressors.)

 You need to determine whether you were escaping your goal as a healthy tactic to recharge, or whether your goal is just something that simply isn’t important to chase.